learn-co-students/ds-pt-092820-test-repo/README.md

 We did not discuss branches/pull requests much when we introduced Git last week.
 Plus, maybe you've never used Markdown syntax to add an image to a Markdown file before (or never edited a README or other Markdown file before). **Part of this challenge is to Google your way through steps you haven't done before!** Use resources you find, plus Git/GitHub's documentation, to add your GIF or image on here successfully!

-Look at the pending pull requests to see an example in progress!
+Look at the branches and pending pull requests on this repo to see an example in progress!

 ## Find Your Name Below!